► Surprise announcement from Sony

 Doesn’t Sony do PlayStations and smartphones?

 It does.
-So much so that some of the technology across its many departments have been incorporated into the Vision-S. A ‘360 Reality Audio’ system is included in the car, with each seat having its own speaker.
+So much so that some of the technology across its many departments has been incorporated into the Vision-S. A ‘360 Reality Audio’ system is included in the car, with each seat having its own speaker.
 The infotainment system is linked to streaming and gaming services and the whole car is 5G ready.

 Sony is also keen to point out the safety capabilities of the Vision-S. There are 33 sensors on the car – everything from surround-view cameras, ultrasonic sensors and LIDAR and driver monitoring facilities.
 Sony says its technology allows for Level 2+ autonomy.